chrisseaton/rhizome/doc/parser.md

 #### Two-pass parsing

-The only minor complexity is that we need to re-map the way that instructions are addressed when they are the targets of a branch instruction.
+The only minor complexity is that we need to re-map the way that instructions are addressed when they are the targets of jump and branch instructions.
 MRI and Rubinius use the actual byte offsets of instructions relative to the start of the method.
 JRuby uses more formally named labels that appear in the bytecode like additional instructions.